Pram26aug/ABC-Smart-Watch/Userguide.md

 Press the middle button or swipe down from the top of your screen.

-o	Scroll and tap on Settings.
+*	Scroll and tap on Settings.

-o	Tap on Connectivity.
+*	Tap on Connectivity.

-o	Tap on Wi-Fi.
+*	Tap on Wi-Fi.

-o	Tap on Add network.
+*	Tap on Add network.

-o	Scroll to find your network and tap.
+*	Scroll to find your network and tap.

-o	Power on the phone and start XYZ OS by Google app.
+*	Power on the phone and start XYZ OS by Google app.

-o	Tap Enter on the phone to complete the password entry.
+*	Tap Enter on the phone to complete the password entry.

-o	Enter the password on the phone.
+*	Enter the password on the phone.

 *Note: If your watch is paired with an Android phone and has Wi-Fi, your watch can automatically connect to saved Wi-Fi networks when it loses the Bluetooth connection with your phone.
 That way, you can get notifications and use voice search on your watch throughout your home and work even when you leave your phone in a different room*.

 4. # Power off my Smartwatch? #

-o	Press the middle button or swipe down from the top of your screen.
+*	Press the middle button or swipe down from the top of your screen.

-o	Scroll and tap on Settings.
+*	Scroll and tap on Settings.

-o	Tap on System.
+*	Tap on System.

-o	Swipe up and tap Power Off.
+*	Swipe up and tap Power Off.

-o	Tap the checkmark to confirm.
+*	Tap the checkmark to confirm.

 # ABC Smartwatch Features You Need to Consider #